Christianity in the ante-Nicene period: Eschatology

 Christianity "emerged as a sect of Judaism in Roman Judea" in the syncretistic Greco-Roman world of the 1st century AD, which was dominated by Roman law and Hellenistic culture.
 It started with the ministry of Jesus, who proclaimed the coming of the Kingdom of God.
 After his death by crucifixion, some of his followers are said to have seen Jesus, and proclaimed him to be alive and resurrected by God.
-The resurrection of Jesus "signalled for earliest believers that the days of eschatological fulfillment were at hand," and gave the impetus in certain Christian sects to the exaltation of Jesus to the status of divine Son and Lord of God's Kingdom and the resumption of their missionary activity.
+The resurrection of Jesus signified eschatological fulfillment and gave impetus in certain Christian sects to the exaltation of Jesus to the status of divine Son and Lord of God's Kingdom and the resumption of their missionary activity.

 The predominant eschatological view in the ante-Nicene period was premillennialism, the belief of a visible reign of Christ in glory on earth with the risen saints for a thousand years, before the general resurrection and Judgement Day.
 Justin Martyr and Irenaeus were the most outspoken proponents of premillennialism.
 Justin Martyr saw himself as continuing in the "Jewish" belief of a temporary messianic kingdom prior to the eternal state.
 Irenaeus devoted Book V of his Against Heresies to a defense of the physical resurrection and eternal judgement.

 Other early premillennialists included Pseudo-Barnabas, Papias, Methodius, Lactantius, Commodianus Theophilus, Tertullian, Melito, Hippolytus of Rome, and Victorinus of Pettau.

 Eventually, various Christian eschatological systems developed among different Christian denominations throughout the history of Christianity, providing different frameworks for understanding the timing and nature of apocalyptic predictions.
 By the 3rd century AD, there was growing opposition to premillennialism.
 Origen was the first to challenge the doctrine openly.
 Dionysius of Alexandria stood against premillennialism when the chiliastic work, The Refutation of the Allegorizers by Nepos, a bishop in Egypt, became popular in Alexandria, as noted in Eusebius's, Ecclesiastical History.
 Eusebius said of the premillennialian, Papias, that he was "a man of small mental capacity" because he had taken the Apocalypse literally.
+According to Dale Allison, in Jewish antiquity less intelligent tanna were deemed more reliable as the intelligent were thought to modify what they were given; Papias's alleged lack of intelligence would not have been a disqualification.